 - Use brown sugar.
 Using brown sugar instead of granulated sugar in gingerbread syrup is a wonderful swap.
 This will add even more richness and molasses flavor.

 - Add additional winter spices.
-Nutmeg is already listed as an option addition to this syrup.
-If you love the flavor of clove and/or allspice, add β teaspoon (or as much as ΒΌ tsp) of each into your syrup when cooking.
+Nutmeg is already listed as an optional addition to this syrup.
+But if you love the flavor of clove and/or allspice, add ⅛ teaspoon (or as much as ¼ tsp) of each into your syrup when cooking.

-- Cook ingredients: Place all ingredients into a small saucepan over medium heat and stir to combine.
+Cook the syrup.
+Place all ingredients (except the vanilla) into a small saucepan over medium heat and stir to combine.
 Bring contents to a slow boil (avoid a rolling boil), then reduce heat to medium-low.
 Simmer simple syrup until molasses and sugar have dissolved (about 5-10 minutes), stirring occasionally.

 Gingerbread Syrup Uses